intermine/im-docs/docs/embedding/report-widgets.rst

     Read this section if you have either a Node.js or Java service and want to embed a widget inside a mine's Report page.

-To embed a Report Widget in a mine's Report page we will create a wrapping Report :doc:`report-displayer` whose only job will be to call the service in question.
+To embed a Report Widget in a mine's Report page we will create a wrapping :doc:`/webapp/report-page/report-displayer` whose only job will be to call the service in question.

-Start by editing your ``global.web.properties`` file adding a requirement to load :doc:`api-loader` on pages
+Start by editing your ``global.web.properties`` file adding a requirement to load :doc:`api-loader` on pages:

 .. code-block:: properties

     head.js.all.API = CDN/api

-Now let us add a config for a :doc:`report-displayer` in ``webconfig-model.xml`` section ``</reportdisplayers>``.
+Now let us add a config for a :doc:`/webapp/report-page/report-displayer` in ``webconfig-model.xml`` section ``</reportdisplayers>``:

 .. code-block:: xml